jgOhYeah/jgohyeah.github.io/_posts/2023-02-23-paddock-plantation-timelapse.md

 ## Processing workflow
-Image processing is undertaken with various pieces of software manged by shell scripts and a makefile.
+Image processing is undertaken with various pieces of software manged by shell scripts and a Makefile.
 Seeing as this is an ongoing project, I have automated the process as much as possible to make it easier to generate videos more frequently.

-- Once every couple of weeks to couple of months I retrieve the photos and logs from the phone.
+- Once every couple of weeks to a couple of months I retrieve the photos and logs from the phone.
 - A shell script is used to select the photos that are required based on the dates they were taken.
 All photos are used at the start and end, while only one per day is used for the rest of the time.
 For each photo selected, the exposure bracketed images are combined using [Luminance HDR](https://github.com/LuminanceHDR/LuminanceHDR).
 Combined images are cached between processing runs to improve performance.
 - [ImageMagick](https://imagemagick.org/index.php) is used to generate the title and end slides based on the image selection parameters in the shell script.
 - For each frame of the video, a symlink is made to provide consecutive frame numbers without having to rename the actual image files.
-- [timelapse-deflicker](https://github.com/cyberang3l/timelapse-deflicker/tree/master) is used to reduce some of the flicker and exposure differences between frames.
+- [timelapse-deflicker](https://github.com/cyberang3l/timelapse-deflicker/tree/master) is used to reduce some flicker and exposure differences between frames.
 - [FFmpeg](https://ffmpeg.org/) is used to combine each frame into a video.
 The `drawtext` filter is used to add the date of each frame's capture to the video.
-FFmpeg is also used to add audio from the Youtube Audio Library.
+FFmpeg is also used to add audio from the YouTube Audio Library.

 ## All videos I have processed and uploaded so far
 <ul>